Skip to main content

 You've just built your first test suite with Vedro, from a single passing scenario to reusable contexts and rich, effect-driven assertions.

 This flow wasn't accidental.
-It reflects Vedro's three core design principles:
+It reflects Vedro's core design principles:

 • Readable: Scenarios are easy to understand at a glance.
 The Arrange–Act–Assert structure, clear subject lines, and step names make intent obvious and reduce cognitive overhead.